oderby/owenderby.com/content/blog/election_pa_2016_p2.md

 ## Closing Thoughts

-In the wake of the 2016 election, we heard, in the media and on social media, many exceptional stories about how all the polls were wrong and how surprising the result was to many people.
-From that, many of us, myself included, extrapolated that this election was anomolous - that something crazy happened that's never happened before.
+In the wake of the 2016 election we heard, in the media and on social media, many exceptional stories about how all the polls were wrong and how surprising the result was to many people.
+From that, many of us, myself included, extrapolated that this election was anomalous - that something crazy happened that's never happened before.
 And while that may have been true about the state of the political climate in the US or the rhetoric of the campaigns, the data doesn't support that conclusion.
 If anything, 2008 was the anomaly in recent